nimterop/nimterop/README.md

 If `-d:headerStatic` is specified, `getHeader()` will return the static library path in `headerLPath`.
 The wrapper writer can check for this and call `cImport()` accordingly as in the example above.
 If `-d:headerStatic` is omitted, the dynamic library is returned in `headerLPath`.

 All dependency libraries (supported by Conan and JBB) will be returned in `headerLDeps`.
-Static libraries and dependencies are automatically linked using `{.passL.}`.
+Static libraries and dependencies are automatically linked using `cPassL()`.
 Conan shared libs include all dependencies whereas JBB shared libs expect the required dependencies to be in the same location or in `LD_LIBRARY_PATH`.

 `getHeader()` searches for libraries based on the header name by default:
 - `libheader.so` or `libheader.a` on Linux